ktsenovv/restart-fexplorer/README.md

 <br />

 <h1>:copyright: Copyright <a href="#-restart-fexplorer" title="Go to Navigation">[↑]</a></h1>
-© KC &#128640; Kristian Cenow.
+© Kristian Cenow &#128640; KC.
 All rights reserved.
 This application is not affiliated with Windows® or © Microsoft Corporation.
 File Explorer® and all related elements are trademarks of and © Microsoft Corporation.